Editorial compare

 Buy when the team verdict matches your rollout context

 Choose ChatGPT for the more established mixed-role workspace.
-Choose Grok for a simpler challenger pilot when employee demand, xAI model preference, connectors, and MCP access are already relevant.
+Choose Grok for one bounded challenger pilot when employee demand, xAI model preference, connectors, MCP, voice-call handling, or scheduled automation are already relevant.

 Switch